|

 What is Step 4 in A.A.?

-While every step in the 12-step program presents a unique set of challenges for participants, Step Four in alcoholics anonymous has gained notoriety as being the “scary” step.
-It’s the Step that requires you to take a long, hard, honest look at your character flaws.
+While every step in the 12-step program presents a unique set of challenges, Step Four in Alcoholics Anonymous has gained notoriety as being the “scary” step.
+This is the step that requires you to take a long, hard, honest look at your character flaws.
 It can feel overwhelming and frightening but can also serve as a powerful tool you can use to maintain your sobriety.

-At this stage in your recovery, you have already worked through Steps One through Three.
-In the process, you have accepted that you are powerless over alcohol or drugs, that God or your personal higher power could help you achieve sanity, and that you have put your faith in your God or your higher power.
-The idea is that you’ve been sober long enough to find the humility you need to really examine how you came to be an addict, what kept you addicted, and what needs to change in your life moving forward.
+At this stage in your recovery, you’ve already worked through Steps One through Three.
+In the process, you’ve accepted that you’re powerless over alcohol or drugs, that God or your personal higher power could help you achieve sanity and that you’ve put your faith in your God or higher power.
+The idea is that you’ve been sober long enough to honestly and humbly examine how you came to be an addict, what kept you addicted and what needs to change in your life moving forward.

 What Does “Make a Searching and Fearless Moral Inventory” Mean?